Leekes

-Leekes is a Welsh based retailer of home furnishings, home improvement goods and related items.
+Leekes is a Welsh based retailer of home furnishings, home improvement goods and related items and services.
 The company was established in the Rhondda in 1897 and has six department stores in South Wales, South West England and the Midlands.
 The company also owns the Vale Resort in the Vale of Glamorgan and the adjacent Hensol Castle, a conference and wedding venue.